Santa Rita Prickly Pear: Incredibly Colorful Cactus

 Until roots have formed, watering will only cause rot.

-Dealing with Litter and Critters
+Litter & Critters

 While Santa Rita prickly pear has no leaf litter, it does shed messy fruits during the summer.
 Some people gather the fruit and extract the juice, but even if you have no interest in this prickly affair, you’ll probably want to pick up the fruits.